 The Santa Marta montane forests is an ecoregion in the Sierra Nevada de Santa Marta, a massif on the Caribbean coast of northern Colombia.
-This montane ecoregion is a characteristic moist forest; however, it rises from very different habitat of xeric scrub and dry forest that surround it.
+This ecoregion is a characteristic moist forest; however, it rises from very different habitat of xeric scrub and dry forest that surrounds it.

 Santa Marta Montane Forests